 - Each tenant's right-to-rent and deposit protection is documented separately.

-A single joint AST with multiple tenants creates "joint and several liability" — a tenant who behaves perfectly can find themselves liable for another tenant's rent arrears or damage.
+A single joint tenancy with multiple tenants creates "joint and several liability" — a tenant who behaves perfectly can find themselves liable for another tenant's rent arrears or damage.
 That works for student lets where parents are the financial backstop, but is rarely appropriate in working HMOs.

-Additional HMO obligations beyond the AST
+Additional HMO obligations beyond the tenancy agreement

 - Comply with fire safety regulations: smoke alarms, fire doors, escape routes.